telerik/blazor-docs/components/grid/row-drag-drop.md

 The row drag and drop functionality works with a dedicated column which is always rendered as the first column when the feature is enabled.

+If the user drags selected rows, the current row selection will be cleared on row drop.

 ## OnRowDrop Event